kvssankar/git-ultimate-cloner-npm/README.md

 2. Installs all the npm packages
 3. Opens your repositoy in your favorite ide

    All in a single step 🤩🤩🤩

-4. Set your default path so where ever you open your command prompt it will clone into the path you set
+4. Set your default path so wherever you open your command prompt it will clone into the path you set

+   Example: Your projects folder

 ## Check the image for more details